rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/rollbacks/_index.md

 > **Important**
 >
 > * Follow the instructions from this page for restoring rancher on the same cluster where it was backed up from.
 In order to migrate rancher to a new cluster, follow the steps to [migrate rancher.]({{<baseurl>}}/rancher/v2.6/en/backups/migrating-rancher)
 > * While restoring Rancher on the same setup, the Rancher deployment is manually scaled down before the restore starts, then the operator will scale it back up once the restore completes.
-So Rancher will be unavailable during the restore.
+As a result, Rancher and its UI will be unavailable until the restore is complete.
+While the UI is unavailable, use the original cluster kubeconfig with the restore YAML file: `kubectl apply -f restore.yaml`.

 ### Scale the Rancher Deployment to 0